 During the late 1940s and 1950s, a group of students and teachers from the Harvard Graduate School of Design — Philip Johnson, Marcel Breuer, Landis Gores, John M. Johansen, and Eliot Noyes, now known as the “Harvard Five” — migrated to the area and started building architecturally distinct homes.

-And while the European-style Chateau doesn’t match the aesthetic of the modern homes built by the area’s famous “Harvard Five”, it fits in beautifully with the area’s architecturally significant abodes.
+And while the European-style Chateau doesn’t match the aesthetic of the modern homes built by the area’s famous “Harvard Five”, it fits in beautifully with the architecturally significant abodes that neighbor it.

 A look inside the palatial New Canaan residence